-Throughout the New Testament, there are various images that are used to describe the importance of
+Throughout the New Testament, there are various images that are used to describe the importance of Christ's

-Christ’s work of atonement such as
+work of atonement such as penal substitution,

-expiation and propitiation.
+or expiation and propitiation.

-Redemption, defined as "the act of freeing or liberating", is also associated with Christ’s work of
+Redemption, defined as "the act of freeing or liberating", is also associated with Christ's work of atonement.

-Lost in the English translation is whether redemption is subjective, which is in
+Lost in the English translation is whether redemption is subjective, which is in reference

-Eight Greek terms are associated with two English terms "redemption" or "redeem", three of which
+Eight Greek terms are associated with two English terms "redemption" or "redeem", three of which are used to

-richer understanding of atonement and a clearer theology.
+atonement and a clearer theology.

 Apolutrōsis (Strong’s #629)